 We are training pioneers

 The Therapeutics Graduate Program focuses on pharmacology, toxicology and drug discovery, emphasizing research in both HMS labs and in real-world internships.
-Our goal is to train a new generation of investigators who embrace change and who view systems pharmacology as integral to all their work.
+Our goal is to provide students with the intellectual tool kit and practical necessary to be productive researchers in therapeutics discovery throughout the workforce.

 The certificate program offers rigorous, multidisciplinary training relevant to identifying and developing novel therapeutics, understanding and investigating mechanisms of drug action, analyzing the reasons for clinical failures, and developing new compounds and applying them in preclinical and clinical studies to improve the treatment of disease.

-This program will provide students with the tool kit and skills necessary for these aims, including quantitative skills and modern cutting-edge techniques.
+This program will provide students with all the tools and skills necessary for these aims, including quantitative skills and modern cutting-edge techniques.
 This involves elucidating and understanding biological pathways and therapeutic mechanisms, understanding adverse effects to limit toxicity, identifying novel therapeutic targets, and characterizing the pharmacologic profiles (pharmacodynamics and pharmacokinetics) of new compounds.
 Students will understand the social implications and impact of these activities, and we therefore aim to link this training to industrial, clinical, and regulatory activities and to encourage students to consider their studies in a society-wide context.

 A new Certificate Program in Therapeutics